-When the respondent is a student, an Informal Resolution will only be recorded in the respondent's student file maintained by the Dean of Student Development and/or on the student's transcript if the agreed-upon Resolution Agreement sanction includes disciplinary probation, suspension, or dismissal.
-When the respondent is an employee, a notation of the informal resolution will be made in the employee's file maintained by Human Resources and/or the Provost.
+When the respondent is a student, an Informal Resolution will only be recorded in the respondent's student file in the Dean of Student Development's office and/ or on the student's transcript if the agreed-upon Resolution Agreement sanction includes disciplinary probation, suspension, or dismissal.
+When the respondent is an employee, a notation of the informal resolution will be made in the employee's file maintained by the Office of Human Resources and/or the Provost's Office.